-- (Matthew 1:18-21) – “Now, when he had pondered, lo! a messenger of the Lord by dream appeared to him, saying,— Joseph, son of David! do not fear to take unto thee Mary thy wife, for that which in her hath been begotten is of the Holy Spirit.
-Moreover, she shall bring forth a son, and thou shalt call his name Jesus,— for he will save his people from their sins.” – (The EmphasizedBible).
+- (Matthew 1:20-21) – “Now, when he had pondered these things, behold, by dream, an angel of the Lord appeared to him, saying, ‘Joseph, son of David!
+Fear not to take unto you Mary your wife, for that in her has been begotten is of the Holy Spirit.
+Moreover, she will bring forth a son, and you will call his name Jesus, for he will save his people from their sins.”

-The name ‘Jesus’ means more than simply “savior” – It combines the name ‘Yahweh’ with the Hebrew word for “save” or “salvation”; therefore, ‘Jesus’ means “Yahweh saves,” or possibly, “salvation of Yahweh.”
-Thus, the promised salvation of the One God of Israel came to fruition in his Messiah, ‘Jesus.’
+Thus, the name ‘Jesus’ means more than “savior.”
+It combines the name Yahweh with the Hebrew word for “save” or “salvation.”
+It, therefore, means “Yahweh saves” or “salvation of Yahweh.”
+Thus, the promised salvation of the One God of Israel came to fruition in his Messiah – ‘Jesus.’